Getting the bootstrap file

 Select from the following Network Recovery Methods:

 Restore network connections.
 Selecting this option results in the target device attempting indefinitely to restore its connection to the Citrix Provisioning server.

-Note: If the partition containing the vDisks is formatted as a FAT file system, a message displays a warning that the FAT file system could result in suboptimal performance.
-It is recommended that NTFS be used to format the partition containing the vDisks.
+Note: If the partition containing the vDisks is formatted as a FAT file system, a message displays a warning that the FAT file system might result in suboptimal performance.
+Citrix recommends that you use NTFS to format the partition containing the virtual disks.
 Do not change the address in the Port field.

 Caution: All boot services must be on the same NIC (IP).
 But the Stream Service can be on a different NIC.
 The Stream Service allows you to bind to multiple IPs (NICs).

 Configure the following: